psaux-it/nginx-fastcgi-cache-purge-and-preload/readme.txt

 * Add support for a fallback mechanism to kill the ongoing preload process if SIGTERM is not defined (mrj0b)
 * Add support for auto purge entire cache on plugin activation and deactivation
 * Add support for auto purge entire cache when the active theme is switched
-* Add support on clear plugin cache on updates
+* Add support on clear plugin cache on NPP updates
 * Fix auto purge entire cache triggers multiple times for bulk actions
 * Fix the webserver user parsing issue with semicolons (mrj0b)
 * Fix permission isolation status indicate incorrect in Status tab (mrj0b)